 The Château d’Amboise is one of the most amazing castles in the Loire Valley.
-Located in the middle of the Amboise town, it’s an impressive mix of Renaissance, Gothic and more modern architecture.
-In fact, mastermind and genius Leonardo da Vinci was commissioned by King Charles VIII to work on the plans for the renovations of the castle.
+Located in the middle of the Amboise town, it’s an impressive mix of Renaissance, Gothic, and more modern architecture.
+In fact, mastermind and genius Leonardo da Vinci were commissioned by King Charles VIII to work on the plans for the renovations of the castle.

-As you explore inside the castle, you’ll find suits of armour, intricate stained glass windows, and more.
+As you explore inside the castle, you’ll find suits of armor, intricate stained glass windows, and more.
 The ticket price includes the Chapel of Saint Hubert, which is on the estate.

 Palais des Papes

 The Palais des Papes could easily run for the title of the biggest castle in the world.
 Constructed by the Catholic Church in a medieval Gothic style, it was the seat of Catholicism for over 400 years and is now a UNESCO World Heritage site.